0xdea/oneiromancer/README.md

 ## TODO

-* Change the public API to implement a provider abstraction.
+* Change the public API to use custom types and implement a provider abstraction.
 * Improve output file handling with versioning and/or an output directory.
 * Implement other features of the IDAPython `aidapal` IDA Pro plugin (e.g., context).
 * Integrate with [haruspex](https://github.com/0xdea/haruspex) and [idalib](https://github.com/binarly-io/idalib).